EdgeBinder/core/examples/RedisAdapter/README.md

 ## License

-This example is provided under the same license as EdgeBinder Core (Apache 2.0).
+This example is provided under the same license as EdgeBinder (Apache 2.0).